The New Bedford Coalition to Save Our Schools (NBCSOS) is primarily made up of New Bedford families, students, and educators.

 NBCSOS held community forums, rallies, small action dialogues, and film screenings of “A Backpack Full of Cash” throughout the city and canvassed homes to discuss public education and privatization.
-But our success did not hinge on the sheer number of spaces that we created for important dialogue.
+But success did not hinge on the sheer number of spaces that NBCSOS created for important dialogue.

 It was much more a result of accessibility and authenticity.

-We held meetings in public housing, had translators at every meeting and event, and even provided childcare when needed.
-We listened to families: youth, parents, guardians, and grandparents about their needs, wants, and experiences.
+NBCSOS leadership held meetings in public housing, had translators at every meeting and event, and even provided childcare when needed.
+They listened to families: youth, parents, guardians, and grandparents about their needs, wants, and experiences.
 We created a collective identity and always determined “next steps” together as a coalition.
-Many members took on leadership roles, forming various subcommittees, or leading particular actions.
+Many members took on leadership roles, forming various subcommittees and leading particular actions.

 It was incredibly important to ensure that nobody was left out of conversations that would shape our schools and that members felt respected, heard, and empowered.
 “Nothing about us without us” became a popular mantra throughout the resistance.